Blog Category: appraisals

 If someone told you that the first level of your home was an unfinished basement, and did not count towards the livable square footage of your home, would you be upset?
 It would be as if someone arbitrarily erased part of your home, and made it smaller than it really was!
 This is a really important story for more people than you might think.

+Is it a problem when buying a home In Falls Church VA and the appraiser comes from Cumberland MD?
 I am working on an interesting loan that will make for a good case study someday, and I think homebuyers and Realtors will find it interesting too.

 I am doing a loan for a homebuyer to buy a single family detached home in Falls Church, Virginia.
 The sales price was a little over $500,000 and the new loan is a Conventional Fixed rate 80% loan-to-value loan, which of course means we are subject to the HVCC rules.
 So I ordered the appraisal from the bank’s Appraisal Management Company (AMC).

 For once, the appraiser was local, from Falls Church, VA so we all figured this appraiser would know the local marketplace and that we would be getting an accurate and fair appraisal.
 But the appraisal came in several weeks later at a price approximately $35,000 lower than the sales price.
 The seller was angry, the Realtors were upset, and the buyer was confused.

 Does anyone know what a proper comp is anymore?
 Yes, I believe they do.
 The problem lies in the fact that people do not go to the effort to do the research to uncover the facts and differences behind each comp.
 So I end up screaming at my computer when I get responses from homeowners who are trying to refinance their home and claim a certain high valuation.
 Same with a seller who is trying to justify a certain high price on a home they are selling.
 The lack of research is stunning.